-In August 2015 the Central Bank of the Russian Federation revoked the banking license of JSCB Probusinessbank.
-As a result, the fair value of the Subsidiary's share decreased to nil as of December 31, 2015 and did not change as of December 31, 2016.
+In November 2011 Lithuanian based Snoras banking group - the main shareholder of Latvijas Krajbanka JSC - initiated the bankruptcy procedure, which was in process during 2012, and Latvijas Krajbanka JSC was taken under the control of the Latvian government.
+As a result, the fair value of the Subsidiary's share in Latvijas Krajbanka JSC was USD nil as of December 31, 2013 and did not change as of December 31, 2015 and 2016.

-In December 2013 the Central Bank of the Russian Federation revoked the banking license of JCS InvestBank.
-As a result, the fair value of the Subsidiary's share decreased to nil as of December 31, 2013 and had not change since then.
+In May 2013 the Central Bank of the Russian Federation revoked the banking license of First Republic Bank OJSC.
+As a result, the fair value of the Subsidiary's share decreased to USD nil as of December 31, 2013 and did not change as of December 31, 2015 and 2016.